BranchManager69/dexter-fe/docs/product/README.md

 **What you can do here**
 - Get the short tour of the voice agent flow.
-- See how Butler Mode mirrors a live trading session.
 - Learn which chains and venues Dexter covers today.
 - Understand how the agent coordinates with MCP tools.